Heauton Timorumenos

 In his edition, A. J. Brothers calls this "the most neglected of the dramatist's six comedies".
 He adds: "Yet the Self-Tormentor, for all its occasional imperfections, in many ways shows Terence at his best; the plot is ingenious, complex, fast-moving, and extremely skilfully constructed, its characters are excellently drawn, and the whole is full of delightful dramatic irony.
 It deserves to be better known."

-The play has presented academics with some problems.
-Firstly it is not entirely clear whether Heauton Timorumenos is Terence's second or third play.
+Heauton Timorumenos was either Terence's second play or his third; it is not clear which.
 In the prologue, Terence says he has altered the plot of the Greek play on which it is based by making it "double".
 However, due to the scant survival of Menander's play of the same name, there is no simple way to judge how much of Terence's version is translation and how much is invention.

 The play is set in a village in the countryside of Attica.
 On the stage are two houses, one belonging to Chremes, and the other to his neighbour Menedemus.
 All the action takes place in the street in front of the houses.